doyalsarker/doyalsarker.github.io/contact.md

 <section class="contact">
   <h2>Let’s Connect</h2>
   <p>
     Reach out to me directly via <a href="mailto:Doyal.Kumar.Sarker@ucf.edu"> Doyal.Kumar.Sarker@ucf.edu </a> or using my <a href="https://www.linkedin.com/in/doyal-kumar-sarker-5a22a418b/"> LinkedIn </a> profile.
-You cmay      also use the contact form below to send me a message.
+You may also use the contact form below to send me a message.
   </p>

   <form